StephenBoikanyo/money_tracker/README.md

 For help visit
 https://docs.flutter.dev/get-started/install

-Once Flutter is installed in your terminal run $ flutter pub get
+Once Flutter is installed in your terminal run
+'''
+$ flutter pub get
+'''

 To run this project...
 Make sure you have an emulator mounted...

+And finally execute
+'''
-And finally excute $ flutter run
+$ flutter run
+'''